azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>When Will's party finally faces the overwhelming power of Valacirca,<br>they prepare for a fight to the death... but then<br>the dragon suddenly offers to become Will's servant.
+<p align="center">When Will's party finally faces the overwhelming power of Valacirca,<br>they prepare for a fight to the death... but then<br>the dragon suddenly offers to become Will's servant.
 What is<br>Valacirca thinking, and what choice is Will going to make?</p>
 </td>
 </tr>
 </table>